CityOfLosAngeles/pd-geohub-migration/README.md

 # pd-geohub-migration
-Migrating geodata from Socrata to GeoHub
+Migrating LAPD geodata from Socrata to GeoHub